-Proposals may be a continuation of existing RTD projects.
+Proposals may be a continuation of previous RTD projects funded during Phase 1.
 In this case, it must be stated clearly that the proposal is a continuation, and the project description must include a concise statement on the results achieved by the previous RTD project and the expected improvements/achievements over the previous results.